Configuring and testing Tipasa for Alma

 -

-Profile Type: NCIPYou will need to enrich it from the configuration as follows below.
+Profile Type: NCIPYou will need to enrich it from the configuration as follows in the drop-down menus.

 -